 MacKay Shields' Chief Compliance Officer has oversight of the daily monitoring of employee personal trades conducted by the NYL Investments Compliance Department and assists in addressing issues and questions that arise.
 Employees who violate our Code can have their personal securities trading privileges suspended, and we can impose more severe sanctions for violations of the Code and the related policies listed above, including termination of employment.
-Our Chief Compliance Officer or his designee may grant exceptions to provisions of the Code in circumstances that present special hardship or special situations determined not to present potential harm to clients or conflicts with the spirit and intent of the Code.
+Our Chief Compliance Officer or his designee may grant exceptions to provisions of the Code under special circumstances determined not to present potential harm to clients or conflicts with the spirit and intent of the Code.